Scherpel/clipboardhealth-01-take-home-challenge/Ticket_Breakdown.md

 ### Criteria:
 Make sure the testGetShiftsByFacility test (https://github.com/clipboardhealth/...js#LL5C1-L5C1) is updated and contains the new `custom_id` selection.

-## SubTask CPH-04: (Backend) - Update `generateReport` function to include the new customs id information
+## SubTask CPH-04: (Backend) - Create an endpoint for Facilities owners to create and update their own customs ids
 ### How:

-### Time/effort estimates:
-3

-## SubTask CPH-05: (Backend) - Create an endpoint for Facilities owners to create and update their own customs ids
-### How:
-Create an endpoint `POST/ facility/{facility_id}/create-agent-custom-id/{agent_id}` where a Facility admin will create a new agent_custon_id.
+Create an endpoint `POST/ facility/{facility_id}/create-agent-custom-id/{agent_id}` to a Facility admin create a new agent_custon_id.
 This endpoint required a custom-id that can be passed on the body request.
 Create an endpoint `PATCH/ facility/{facility_id}/update-agent-custom-id/{agent_id}` where a Facility updates a agent_custon_id.
 This endpoint required the new custom_id on the body request.

 ### Time/effort estimates:
+5

+### Criteria:
+Must create unit test to each enpoint.
+Must create middlewares files to valide id the custom_id required is being passed on.
+Test locally and make sure the table `agent_custons_id` will have a new info registed and updated.

+## SubTask CPH-05: (Frontend) - Create a new Tab on Facility Admin System to create and update a custom id
+### How:
+Create a new Tab "Custom Id" for Facility Admins to create new custom ids for the agents that are registed on their shift.
+The Design for the new Tab can be seen at: https://www.figma.com/file/HfgfguXUTbmgSQJ4ZHLDHxg/clipboardhealth?node-id=2357%3A13844
+Create a new bff file to call the `POST/ facility/{facility_id}/create-agent-custom-id/{agent_id}` and `PATCH/ facility/{facility_id}/update-agent-custom-id/{agent_id}` endpoint created on task.

+### Time/effort estimates:
 3

 ### Criteria:
+Test the flow locally and make sure the table `agent_custons_id` will have a new info registed.

-## SubTask CPH-06: (Frontend) - Create a new Tab on Facility Admin System to create and update a custom id
+## SubTask CPH-06: (Backend) - Update `generateReport` function to include the new customs id information
 ### How:
-Create a new Tab "Custom Id" for Facility Admins to create new ids for the agents that are registed on their shift.
-Create a new bff file to call the `POST/ facility/{facility_id}/create-agent-custom-id/{agent_id}` and `PATCH/ facility/{facility_id}/update-agent-custom-id/{agent_id}` endpoint created on task
+At the function `generateReport`(https://github.com/clipboardhealth/...js#LL5C1-L5C1), read the new data `custom_id` comming from `getShiftsByFacility` to be display at the PDF.
+This new info should be displayed under the name of each Agent who worked on the Shift.

+### Criteria:
+Generate the PDF locally and make sure the "Custom Id" field is displayed.

 ### Time/effort estimates:
 3

-### Criteria: